Suburb Profile – Hawthorn

 When it comes to indulging the tastebuds, the centre of the action in Hawthorn is Glenferrie Road.
 Its wide range of hip cafes and tempting restaurants are ever popular and make sure the strip is a hive of activity, both day and night.

 Hawthorn also gets a big tick for its public transport.
 It has two train stations, Hawthorn and Glenferrie, which make it very easy for residents to travel into the city, or visit the neighbouring suburbs of Camberwell and Canterbury.
-The No. 16 tram, which runs up and down Glenferrie Road, is great for making short trips or, if in the mood for adventure, you can catch it all the way to energetic bayside suburb of St Kilda.
+The No. 16 tram, which runs up and down Glenferrie Road, is great for making short trips or, if in the mood for adventure, can be caught it all the way to energetic bayside suburb of St Kilda.

 For families, an added benefit of living in Hawthorn is its proximity to many of the city’s elite private schools.
 Scotch College is located in the suburb and a number of other elite schools, such as MLC, Trinity, Xavier and Genazzano are located close by in the neighbouring suburb of Kew.
 Swinburne University’s main campus is also located in Hawthorn.